Anikhet/Anikhet/README.md

 ### Side projects

-**goswr** is a Go port of Vercel SWR's stale‑while‑revalidate caching pattern for server side use.
-The Go ecosystem only had partial coverage.
-Singleflight in one library, mutation API in another, no single piece with all of it plus generics, so I wrote one.
-Generic API, background revalidation, mutation, polling. [code](https://github.com/Anikhet/goswr)

 **AstroAgent** is a voice enabled astronomy assistant.
 A 5 tool agent talking to the OpenAI Realtime API over WebRTC, paired with a real time Three.js scene that renders 8 planetary bodies.
 Cached position lookups stay under a millisecond and tool calls stay under 100ms.
 Built with Next.js 15, FastAPI, and Three.js. [code](https://github.com/Anikhet/astroagent)

-A few others live in private repos.
-Happy to walk through any of them on a call:

-* **DevInterview.AI** is a real time AI interviewer with a VRM avatar that actually looks at you.
-MediaPipe face tracking writes to refs (no React re‑renders) on one rAF loop, a Three.js loop reads them per frame to drive blendshapes, and a WebAudio AnalyserNode feeds visemes for lip‑sync.
-Gemini for the interviewer brain.
-* **Drip** is an AI stylist for streetwear.
-Composes head to toe fits from a user's existing closet plus 1 or 2 shoppable adds, with a "Crew of 5" 🔥/MID/💀 voting loop.
-Next.js 16, GPT‑5.5 stylist + GPT‑5.4‑mini parser, FLUX via fal.ai, Trigger.dev for async generation, Serper for product matching.
-* **Reverse GEO** tracks which queries cite your domain in LLM responses, not just Google.
-Firecrawl scraping into FAISS embeddings, then GPT‑4o for query generation and execution, then citation extraction.
-The LLM SEO problem, basically.
-* **AstroAI** is an Expo + React Native production app.
-AI astrology chat, palm reading via camera with a vision model, RevenueCat IAP, Zustand persisted state, FastAPI backend.

 ### Stack